Medically reviewed by Drugs.com. Last updated on Apr 7, 2021.

-Dosage form: injection, powder, lyophilized, for suspension
+Dosage form: subcutaneous injection, powder, lyophilized, for suspension subcutaneous injection

-Adolescents and Adults
+Adolescents (≥13 years of age) and Adults

-CAUTION: A sterile syringe free of preservatives, antiseptics, and detergents should be used for each injection and/or reconstitution of VARIVAX because these substances may inactivate the vaccine virus.
+Use a sterile syringe free of preservatives, antiseptics, and detergents for each reconstitution and injection of VARIVAX because these substances may inactivate the vaccine virus.
+When reconstituting the vaccine, use only the sterile diluent supplied with VARIVAX.
+The sterile diluent does not contain preservatives or other anti-viral substances which might inactivate the vaccine virus.

 Do not freeze reconstituted vaccine.